Is Pomade Good for Curly Hair?

 🚫 Problems:

-• Stiff, crunchy clumps if you apply the wrong styling products.
+Stiff, crunchy clumps if you use the wrong product or too much of it.

 💡Fixes: